About My Room/The Residence Halls

 Orientation Leaders are upper-class students who will aid you in your transition to Macalester.
-Over the summer your OLs will write you and provide you with their contact information.
+In early August, your OLs will write you and provide you with their contact information.
 Feel free to ask them any questions or concerns you may have about coming to Macalester!

 Are there activities for accompanying family members?

-All family members including younger children are welcome to orientation, however please bear in mind that the programs are mainly for adults and incoming students and have nothing structured for children.
+All family members including younger children are welcome to take part in parent and family orientation events on Friday, Saturday, and Sunday morning.
+However, there are no structured activities specifically for children.
 They are welcome to bring items to entertain themselves.
 For more information regarding parent and family orientation events, go to

 Registration for faculty and staff will be valid until such time as all vehicles are re-registered (typically 3 - 4 years).
 Resident student registration is valid for one year, September to August.
 Non-resident student registration is valid for one semester at a time.
 First-year resident students are NOT eligible for a campus parking permit.
 Medical and work-related exceptions may be requested from the Director of Safety and Security.
 Registration is not transferable.
 Parking permits are issued to Macalester faculty, staff, and eligible current students upon completion and signature of a vehicle registration form at the Facilities Services Office.